1.1 In this Agreement, including Section 1: Schedule and this Section 2: Terms and Conditions, unless the context requires otherwise:

 4.1 The University shall issue GST invoices for the Project Fee in accordance with the Schedule.

-4.2 The Customer shall pay invoices by the due date specified on the invoice (or, if no due date is specified, by the 20th day of the month following the date of the invoice).
+4.2 The Customer shall pay invoices by the 20th day of the month following the date of the invoice.
 Payments shall be made without deduction or set-off into the bank account designated by the University.

 4.3 The University may charge interest on any outstanding amount at 10% per annum calculated on a daily basis from the due date until the date of actual payment.